Film Exposure - A Primer to Over/Under Exposure and Push/Pull Development

 When you've got a RAW file, you pop it in Lightroom to make adjustments.
 One of the adjustments you can make (and probably do often) is adjusting the exposure.
 This post-processing is you deciding that maybe a photo is too dark or too bright and adjusting it in post.
 In effect, with the RAW file, you are changing the exposure index of the final output image.
 Well, in the case of film, development is the very same.

 When you develop a roll of film, you develop according to an exposure index.
 When you shoot film at box speed, it's easy.
 The rating is on the box!
 But with film, you get some freedom and so let's return to my two rolls of film, the Tri-X shot at EI 1600 and Portra 400 shot at EI 200.
 When I develop these rolls of film, I can tell the lab what outcome I want.
 Pushing and pulling are short hand for "push" and "pull" development - that is, when you leave the film in the developer for longer or shorter than normal.
 This is like adjusting the exposure in Lightroom with a RAW file in many ways.
+The analogy isn’t perfect, but it’s one way to start to understand the difference between over/under exposure and push/pull development.
 Let's dive in to an example, my Tri-X at EI 1600.

 Tri-X is a 400 box speed film, but I've shot it at +2 stops (400 to 800 to 1600).
 What this means is that if I were to develop this film at EI 400, there would be very little information on the negative and therefore, the shots would be heavily underexposed.
 Maybe I want this look, maybe not.
 If the lab had developed the roll at EI 400, the entire roll would be underexposed and a disaster.
 But, if I tell me lab that I shot the roll at EI 1600, well then that changes everything.
 What I've asked my lab to do, in effect, is to "push develop" the roll two stops.
 That is, develop the roll as if it were 1600 speed film to begin with (the practical effect is that the film is kept in the developer longer, thus giving the chemicals more reaction time to form an image).
 So, it's kind of like boosting the exposure in Lightroom after the fact.